Magnetic Flux Response of Non-Hermitian Topological Phases: Acknowledgments

 \section{Acknowledgments}

 {sec:acknowledgments} We thank Shinsei Ryu, Titus Neupert, Tom\'{a}\v{s} Bzdu\v{s}ek, Abhinav Prem and Kohei Kawabata for helpful discussions and valuable comments on the manuscript.
 F.S. also thanks Stepan Tsirkin, Titus Neupert, Andrei Bernevig, and Benjamin Wieder for previous collaboration on a related subject.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programm (ERC-StG-Neupert-757867-PARATOP).
-M.M.D. acknowledges support from the Graduate Research Campus of the university of Zurich and thanks the Princeton Center for Theoretical Science for hosting during some stages of this work.
+M.M.D. acknowledges support from the Graduate Research Campus of the University of Zurich, a Forschungskredit of the University of Zurich (Grant No. FK-22-085), and thanks the Princeton Center for Theoretical Science for hosting during some stages of this work.
 F.S. was supported by a fellowship at the Princeton Center for Theoretical Science.